-If you have a severe injury, such as a broken bone, dislocation or severe head injury, go to your nearest accident and emergency (A & E) department as soon as possible.
+If you have a severe injury, such as a broken bone, dislocation or severe head injury, go to your nearest A & E as soon as possible.

 You can usually treat common minor injuries yourself by:

-If your symptoms are severe or don't improve within a few days or weeks, your GP may be able to refer you for specialist treatment and support, such as physiotherapy.
+If your symptoms are severe or don't improve within a few days or weeks seek out specialist support, such as physiotherapy or osteopathy.

-Serious injuries will occasionally require a procedure or operation to align misplaced bones, fix broken bones, or repair torn ligaments.
+Serious injuries will occasionally require surgery to align misplaced bones, fix broken bones, or repair torn ligaments.